-Muscle Tussle logo design
+Muscle Tussle massage therapist logo design

-This massage therapist logo design was created for classically trained massage therapist and sport injury specialist, whose business is called ‘muscle tussle’.
+This massage therapist logo design was created for a classically trained massage therapist and sport injury specialist, whose business is called ‘muscle tussle’.

 The hand imagery was chosen to portray massage therapy and the healing power of hands.
 I created this by importing a scan of the therapist’s hand into illustrator and retracing it as vectors.
 We felt that this would add a nice personal touch to the logo and illustrate his caring, hands on approach.